ex2o/shapley_confidence/README.md

 The [figures](R/Figures) (including Monte Carlo and benchmark figures), and some [exploratory analysis](R/Real_estate_applications.R) of the real estate data, were produced in [R](R).
 For the real estate data, Shapley values with asymptotic and boostrap confidence intervals were [produced in Julia](Julia/Real_estate_application.jl).

 Enjoy!
-Feel free to contact me if you have any questions or concerns.
+Feel free to contact [Daniel Fryer](https://danielvfryer.com) if you have any questions or concerns.